Yindeish/Yindeish/README.md

 Hi ![](https://user-images.githubusercontent.com/18350557/176309783-0785949b-9127-417c-8b55-ab5a4333674e.gif)My name is Adeshina Adam
 =====================================================================================================================================

-Web developer and designer
+Fullstack web and mobile developer
 --------------------------

-Whenever I'm not coding, I'm reading or learning; I live it.
-I covet working with progressive and prospective teams to build sky-high applications.
-I love 'x'ing my projects in practice of immitating Space x.
-I dream working for it.
+I'm a full-stack web and mobile developer with 3 years of experience.
+I have worked with developing teams of different areas of expertise in the tech space.
+I'm open to full-stack, backend and frontend roles.

 * 🌍  I'm based in Lagos, Nigeria
-* 🖥️  See my portfolio at [my-portfolio-x](http://my-portfolio-x.netlify.app/)
+* 🖥️  See my portfolio at [https://yindeish-dev.vercel.app/)
 * ✉️  You can contact me at [Adeshinaadam03@gmail.com](mailto:Adeshinaadam03@gmail.com)
-* 🚀  I'm currently working on [tiktok-x](http://tik-tok-clonex.netlify.app)
-* 🧠  I'm learning Nuxt js and Next js
+* 🧠  I'm learning Flutter
-* 🤝  I'm open to collaborating on Vue-based and react-based prjects
+* 🤝  I'm open to collaborating on full-stack web and mobile prjects
 * ⚡  I'm planning on migrating to fullstack web development.

 ### Skills